 - Providing a peer-based forum to exchange experiences, discuss technical issues, and resolve non-compliance with requirements;

-- Monitoring and distributing information to member vendors from bSI leadership, the MSG, the SC, the Rooms, and any other sources of end-user needs and requirements.
+- Monitoring and distributing information to member vendors from bSI leadership, the MSG, the SC group, the Rooms, and any other sources of end-user needs and requirements.
 This includes reports from the biannual bSI Standards Summits, trade shows, and conferences with relevant buildingSMART activities;

 - Promoting software implementation through demonstrations and prototyping of new ideas and upcoming requirements;

-- Facilitating the certification process for IFC support in software, together with the MSG and SC;
+- Facilitating the certification process for IFC support in software, together with the MSG and SC group;

 - Monitoring standards implementation activities, in various international markets, around bSI standards and technologies, especially creation and adoption of Model View Definitions (MVDs) and BIM deliverable requirements;

 - Representing member software vendors and their interests within the buildingSMART community and industry at large.

 As a whole, the ISG brings together vendors which include support for many different domains of the design, procurement, fabrication, and operations of the built environment.
 This currently includes building disciplines of architecture, structural, and building services (aka MEP) design, as well as the new infrastructure realms of roads, railways, bridges, tunnels, ports, harbors and more.
 Core standards and technology concepts are important to all these domain vendors, but there is value in recognizing and proactively addressing differences.

 In acknowledgement of the support for many processes and workflows with different data exchange requirements that occur throughout the lifecycle of a project, there are focused subgroups of ISG that target the particular areas of the interoperability challenge.

 Ad-hoc Task Groups